ychalier/hoplite/README.md

 [Here is a demonstration of it working on a emulator](https://www.youtube.com/watch?v=GJIp3fEq9Xc).

 This is a first draft, meaning many components are missing or poorly implemented.
-See the [roadmap](#roadmap) for details.

 ![Hoplite Android Icon](https://2.bp.blogspot.com/-QH3Ceormja0/UrKqFsfIMkI/AAAAAAAAAIM/XicUf6o0n4I/s200/helmetICON.png)